jonnypuma/repository.skippyrepo/README.md

 Start playback of MyMovie.mkv in Kodi.
 Skippy will:

-1. Searches for XML or EDL metadata file alongside the video.
+1. Search for XML or EDL metadata file alongside the video.

-2. Tries to read .xml first, then .edl as fallback.
+2. Try to read .xml first, then .edl as fallback.
 Parses segment list and stores in memory

-3. Matches segment labels
+3. Match segment labels

 4. Skip, prompt or never ask based on your preferences